Responsibilities Assumed by Guest Sponsor

 - Guest status MUST NOT be requested for individuals whose identity and associated attributes can be authenticated by Directory Service as a result of inter-realm trust agreements.

-The business or purpose of UTHealth is defined by its missions, and information resources are to be used in support of those missions.
-UTHealth Handbook of Operating Procedures, Policy 180 - Acceptable Use of University Information Resources requires that UTHealth resources be used only for state purposes.
+The business or purpose of UTHealth is defined by its mission, and information resources are to be used in support of those missions.
+UTHealth Handbook of Operating Procedures, Policy 180 - Acceptable Use of University Information Resources, requires that UTHealth resources be used only for state purposes.
 This restriction applies to all persons using such resources.